howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 What happens here is that the underlying [`graphql-js`](https://github.com/graphql/graphql-js/) reference implementation ensures that the return types of your resolvers adhere to the type definitions from your GraphQL schema.
 Put differently, it protects you from making stupid mistakes!

 This is in fact one of the core benefits of GraphQL in general: It enforces that the API actually behaves in the way that is promised by the schema definition!
-This way, everyone who has access to the GraphQL schema can alway be 100% sure about the API operations and data structures that are returned by the API.
+This way, everyone who has access to the GraphQL schema can always be 100% sure about the API operations and data structures that are returned by the API.

 ### A word on the GraphQL schema